 Career Development and Placement Services Interviewing Bulletin, published weekly during the academic year, announces opportunities to interview with visiting employers.
-Copies are sent to every University housing unit, fraternity, sorority, and co-op.
-Also available at 113 Student Services each Thursday after 1 p.m.
+It is available on gopher and copies are distributed at 113 Student Services each Thursday after 1 p.m.

 LEGAL SERVICES